Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 - Fledgling Shelf (Part G) 1 " W x 11 "

-Layout the Pieces
+Lay Out the Pieces

-- Cut the top edge of the sides (part C) on a 30-degree angle to create a slope for the roof.
+- Cut the top edge of the sides (part C) at a 30-degree angle to create a slope for the roof.
 From one end, measure up 20" along one edge and make a mark.
 From the same end, measure up 18" along the opposite edge and make another mark.
 Draw a straight line to connect the marks using a ruler or straight edge, and then cut along the line.
 The angled side pieces are 1/4" shorter than the front (part A).
-The shorter sides create a 1/4 inch gap under the roof for air circulation.
+The shorter sides create a 1/4-inch gap under the roof for air circulation.

 - Layout the location for the oval-shaped entrance hole on the front section (part A), and then cut out the opening using a jigsaw.
 Kestrels prefer oval openings approximately 4" wide by 3" high.
 Cut a 30-degree bevel across the top edge, matching the slope of the roof and sides.